bhisaac/5eFP/5eFP-SRD.md

 > Your real-life headquarters (HQ) could be your body, home, work, or department.

+## Coin

+> This is the money you use to pay your bills and taxes.
+It can also include what you consider valuable.
+Coin can also represent works of art, jewels and gems, a business, a thriving community, or anything of great value to you.

 ## The Conflict

 The Conflict is an event with ongoing effects that changed the game world into an unbalanced and afflicted state.
 A 5eFP game ends when the conflict is resolved.